openrndr/openrndr-guide/docs/advancedDrawing/colorbuffers.markdown

 ## Loading color buffers

 Color buffers can be loaded from an image stored on disk.
-Supported file types are png, jpg and exr (OpenEXR).
+Supported file types are png, jpg, dds and exr (OpenEXR).

 ```kotlin
 val cb = loadImage("data/images/pm5544.jpg")